-Students wishing to pursue their nursing degree at Felbry College can either apply visiting the Admissions Office or by calling (614) 781-1085 or by requesting information here.
+Students wishing to pursue their nursing degree at Felbry College School of Nursing can either apply visiting the Admissions Office or by calling (614) 781-1085 or by requesting information here.
 Online students may apply using our online application located here.

-Felbry College’s campus classes operate on a semester system with terms in January, May and September.
+Felbry College School of Nursing’s campus classes operate on a semester system with terms in January, May and September.
 Start dates can be viewed here.
 Online classes start every two weeks throughout the year.
-Read more information about online classes here.

 Is Felbry College accredited?